Skip to main content

 The MTP system ensures that:

-• All TokenSets in instructions are properly defined
+• All TokenSets in InstructionInput are properly defined

 • Instructions define structured response patterns